Effective Date: November 29, 2011

 (2) Designates a NASA Federal Advisory Committee Management Officer (ACMO).

 l.
 The ACMO signs all notices announcing NASA Federal advisory committee meetings, including meetings of the NASA Advisory Council and its committees, the Aerospace Safety Advisory Panel, and other NASA Federal advisory committee meetings.
-Such meeting notices shall be published in the FR at least 15 calendar days prior to the date of the meeting, as prescribed by 5 U.S.C.
-App. and 5 U.S.C.
-552a.
+Such meeting notices are published in the FR at least 15 calendar days prior to the date of the meeting, as prescribed by 5 U.S.C.
+App., 5 U.S.C.
+552b, and 29 CFR 2203.

 m.
 The Chief Information Officer, or designee: